SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 Some examples include:

+**Discoveries**
-* Discovery - A developer finds a blocking issue hindering the Work Item's progress
+- A developer finds a blocking issue hindering the Work Item's progress
-* Discovery - A developer has investigated Application Insights, they can't see any errors, and they don't think there is a problem with the HTTP calls.
+- A developer has investigated Application Insights, they can't see any errors, and they don't think there is a problem with the HTTP calls.
 So, Application Insights is no longer a priority for investigation
-* Discovery - A tester notices a problem with a feature
+- A tester notices a problem with a feature

+**Decisions**
-* Decision - The Product Owner has asked for changes to the functionality
+- The Product Owner has asked for changes to the functionality
-* Decision - A developer gets approval to implement a new UI design
+- A developer gets approval to implement a new UI design
-* Decision - A tester has tested and approved the feature in staging
+- A tester has tested and approved the feature in staging

-#### Project Wide Changes
+#### What about project-wide changes?
-If you're documenting something that affects the project at a high level, make sure to create an artifact for that in your [documentation](/awesome-documentation) and then link to it in the PBI as well.
+If you're documenting something that **affects the project at a high level**, make sure to create an artifact for that in your [project documentation](/awesome-documentation) and then link to it in the PBI as well.

 ### When should changes be documented?